-$$|\delta a| < 8.3 \times 10^{-12},\tag{5.39}$$
+$$|\delta a| < 1.9 \times 10^{-12},\tag{1.46}$$

-Some of the most precise tests of bound-state QED are compared in Fig. 5.12 with the electron g/2.
-The QED test based upon the measurements [56] and calculation [58] of g/2 for an electron bound in an ion provides a test of the QED contribution to the electron magnetic moment at the 4.4 ppb level.
-Bound electron g/2 measurements test QED less precisely.
+Some of the most precise tests of bound-state QED are compared in Fig. 1.18 with the electron g/2.
+The QED test based upon the measurements [74] and calculation [77] of g/2 for an electron bound in an ion tests QED less precisely.
 In fact, the calculated value of the bound g values depends upon the mass of the electron strongly enough that this measurement is now being used to determine the electron mass in amu, much as we determine α from our measurements of the magnetic moment of the free electron.
-The n=2 Lamb shift in hydrogen is essentially entirely due to QED.
+The n = 2 Lamb shift in hydrogen is essentially entirely due to QED.
 However, the measurements are much less precise so that QED is again tested less precisely.

-The last example in the figure is a QED test based upon a number of measurements of hydrogen and deuterium transition frequencies - the QED contribution to which are typically at the ppm level.
+The last example in the figure is a QED test based upon a number of measurements of hydrogen and deuterium transition frequencies-the QED contribution to which are typically at the ppm level.
 Theoretical calculations that depend upon the Rydberg constant, the fine structure constant, the ratio of the electron and proton masses and the size of the nucleus are fit to a number of accurately measured transition frequencies for hydrogen and deuterium.
 The fit determines values for the mentioned constants.
-The QED test comes from removing one of the measured lines from the fit, and using the best fit to predict the value of the transition frequency that was omitted.
+The QED test come from removing one of the measured lines from the fit, and using the best fit to predict the value of the transition frequency that was omitted.
 This process tests the Standard Model prediction at a comparable precision to that provided using the magnetic moment of the electron.
 However, it tests the size of the QED contribution to a much lower fractional precision.